SOLARIS-JHU/.github/profile/README.md

 ## Scalable Optimization, Learning, And Robustness for Intelligent Systems (SOLARIS) Lab

-We are an interdisciplinary research group in the [Department of Civil and Systems Engineering](https://engineering.jhu.edu/case/) and the [Ralph S. O’Connor Sustainable Energy Institute (ROSEI)](https://energyinstitute.jhu.edu/) at Johns Hopkins University (JHU).
+We are an interdisciplinary research group in the [Department of Civil and Systems Engineering](https://engineering.jhu.edu/case/) affiliated with the [Ralph S. O’Connor Sustainable Energy Institute (ROSEI)](https://energyinstitute.jhu.edu/) and [Data Science and AI Institute (DSAI)](https://ai.jhu.edu/) at Johns Hopkins University (JHU).
 We do research at the intersection of machine learning, optimization, control, and energy systems.

 ### Group Members